What is Code Enforcement?

 What if I Received a Notice of Violation or Summons to Appear?

 It is not the intention of the City to fine you, as we want to work with you on code compliance.
-If a Notice of Violation or Summons to Appear was issued to you, please read through the notice in its entirety.
+If a Notice of Violation or Summons to Appear was issued to you, please read through the entire notice.
 If you have questions regarding the notice you received contact our office at (309) 698-4717.
 Please contact the code enforcement officer that issued the notice to inform them of your plan of action to correct the violation, request an extension of time – should one be necessary, or ask for assistance, if needed, through our partnership with many organizations that may be able to assist if you qualify.

 Code Violation Appeal Application Process?